Mohammaddev54/Mohammaddev54/README.md

 Hi there 👋

 ### 🔭 I’m currently working on ...
-A Duplicate searching application like program with gui on my computer using Python programming language.
+A Duplicate file searching application like program with gui on my computer using Python programming language.

 ### 📫 How to reach me: ...
 Email: mohammaddev54@gmail.com